 Brad Koffel has been a criminal defense trial lawyer in Columbus since 1993.
 He has been ranked in the top 1% of all lawyers in the United States by Best Lawyers in America since 2005.
+In 2019 Brad earned the Martindale-Hubbell® AV Preeminent™ Judicial Award, the highest rating in both legal ability and ethical standards, based on evaluations by other members of the bar and the judiciary in the United States.
 For over 25 years he has limited his practice to criminal defense, including professional license matters.

 He has represented thousands of clients in the criminal courts all across Ohio.
 He has won acquittals and dismissals for his clients charged with Drug Offenses, DUI, Aggravated Vehicular Homicide, Sex Offenses, Domestic Violence, and many other types of criminal offenses.
 He has defended nearly every occupation & profession including prosecutors, public defenders, lawyers, police officers, and judges.
 He has negotiated favorable plea bargains in every kind of criminal case in Ohio from homicide to traffic matters.

 Brad has tried numerous cases to verdict, over 500 suppression hearings and argued several dozen appeals in the courts of greater central Ohio over last 25 years.
 His areas of expertise are Sex Offenses (R.C.
 2907), Aggravated Vehicular Homicide/Assault (R.C.
 2903), Drug Cases (R.C.
 2925), Theft & Fraud (R.C.
 2913), DUI/OVI (R.C.
 4511.19) and Juvenile Court (R.C.
 2151).
 He has a particular emphasis on pretrial litigation and sentencing mitigation.